-As the only lawyers in the UK who offer a comprehensive international surrogacy law service, we are uniquely equipped to help you resolve the UK legal issues if your child is born through surrogacy in a different country.
+As the only lawyers in the UK who offer a comprehensive international surrogacy law service and with experience of more surrogacy cases than any other UK law firm, we are uniquely equipped to help you resolve the UK legal issues if your child is born through surrogacy in a different country.

-We offer a fixed fee Legal Review with an experienced surrogacy solicitor in the first instance, during which we typically explain how UK law interacts with the law in the country where your surrogacy takes place, UK immigration and nationality for your child, and securing your status as legal parents under UK law, all under one roof.
+We offer a fixed fee Legal Review with an experienced surrogacy solicitor in the first instance, during which we typically explain how UK law interacts with the law in the country where your surrogacy takes place, British nationality for your child, and securing your status as legal parents under UK law, all under one roof.

 Our aim is not just to tell you what UK law says, but to explain what you need to do in practice, and to help you make a clear decision about the support you will need in managing the UK surrogacy law processes.